mustafahafidi/MiniJava-compiler/README.md

 # minijava-compiler
-Compiler for a minimal version of java specification called minijava
+Compiler for a minimal version of Java's specification called MiniJava.